ED-MA - Education (MA)

 All students entering STEP must hold a bachelor’s degree conferred before beginning the STEP year.
 STEP students graduate with a Master of Arts in Education and a recommendation for a preliminary California teaching credential.

-Applicants to STEP Elementary are required to meet the basic skills requirement by one of the following methods:
+Applicants applying to both the STEP Elementary and Secondary program are required to meet the basic skills requirement by one of the following methods:

 Pass the California Basic Educational Skills Test (CBEST) or an approved out-of-state basic skills exam